Terms of Business

 The cancellation period will expire after 14 calendar days from the day of the conclusion of the contract.

 To exercise your right to cancel, you must inform us, Astwood Law, 39 Prospect Hill, Redditch, Worcestershire, B97 4BS.
 Tel.
 01527 584155, firstname.lastname@example.org of your decision to cancel this contract by a clear statement (e.g.: a letter sent by post, fax or e-mail).
-You may use the model cancellation form attached to your Client Care Letter, but it is not obligatory.
+You may use the model cancellation form (if any) attached to your Client Care Letter, but it is not obligatory.
 To meet the cancellation deadline, you must send your communication concerning your exercise of the right to cancel before the cancellation period has expired.

 Should you require the work to be commenced within the 14 calendar day cancellation period, you must provide your agreement to that in writing, by e mail, post or fax to enable us to do so.
 By signing and returning the Client Care Letter, you are providing your agreement in writing to enable us to commence work within the 14 calendar day cancellation period.
 Where you have provided your consent for work to commence within the 14 calendar day cancellation period and you later exercise your right to cancel, you will be liable for any costs, VAT and disbursements incurred up to the point of cancellation.
 Unless you make an express request for us to commence work within the 14 day period (i.e. by signing and returning the Client Care Letter), we will not be able to undertake any work during that period.